adnaaaen/FastAPI-CRUD/README.md

 <div align="center">

-# 📚 Library CRUD FastAPI
+# 📚 Library Management API in FastAPI

 This project is a CRUD application for managing a library's book collection, built using FastAPI and SQLite.
 </div>